Listen to this BPPS Podcast on YouTube. To read along, click closed captions [cc] or read text of speech below:

 Like the king in this story, the child in the manger gave up all his glory in heaven to become a servant of men.
 He humbled himself even to the point of shedding his blood on a cross even though he had done no wrong.
 He did this to take away the sin of the world.
 But ultimately he conquered death and came back to life.
 And opened the doors of heaven for us to walk in.
 Therefore Christmas is the story of God stooping down to lift man up to heaven.
 This is the good news of Christmas to all the people and its undying hope.

-Therefore once again Christmas happens in all its beauty in each heart that welcomes the Christ-child.
+Therefore once again Christmas happens in all its beauty, in all its loveliness, in each heart that welcomes the Christ-child.
 It makes us belong to the family of God.
 It also gives us the joy of being valued in the eyes of God who makes his home in our hearts.
-This surely is a sign of God’s favour.
 And as the angels sang that first Christmas, it brings peace to our hearts along with it.

 In connection with this truth I remember hearing a simple story in my childhood.
-There was a little boy who carved a small wooden boat.
+There was a little boy who carved a small wooden boat and painted it red.
 And one day after the rains he went out to play with the boat he had made.
-He floated the boat in the running water in the gutter nearby.
+He floated the boat in the running water in the stream nearby.
 And he kept walking by its side watching the boat sail on.
 But the water was moving faster than he thought.
 And it quickly carried away the boat from his sight.
 And it was lost.

 Likewise, Christmas is God’s search for those who are lost.
 It tells man that he now belongs to God for more than one reason.
 In one sense God is his creator.
 In a greater sense God becomes his rescuer.
 He came down from heaven to reclaim you from the gutters of evil.
 And lift you up from there with a new identity stamped on you saying, “You are mine!”